EdX offers full support for this tool.

 After your design is complete, you use Studio to add the assignment to your course.

-You might consider including an HTML component before the peer instruction component to describe the workflow that learners will experience in this assessment type.
+You might consider including a Text component before the peer instruction component to describe the workflow that learners will experience in this assessment type.
 You might also consider including a content-specific discussion component after the peer instruction component to give learners an opportunity to continue the conversation.

 Before you can add a component to your course structure for a peer instruction assignment, you must enable the peer instruction tool for your course.